nwchemgit/nwchem-wiki/Properties.md

   - [Molden2qmc](http://github.com/Konjkov/molden2qmc)
   - [Molden2AIM](http://zorkzou.github.io/Molden2AIM)

-he `MOLDEN_NORM` allows the renormalization of the basis set coefficients.
+the `MOLDEN_NORM` option allows the renormalization of the basis set coefficients.
 By default, the coefficient values from input are not modified.
 Using the `JANPA` value coefficients are normalized following [JANPA](https://sourceforge.net/p/janpa/wiki/nwchem2molden/)'s convention, while the `NWCHEM` will produce coefficients normalized according to NWChem's convention.
-Using `MOLDEN_NORM` equal `NONE`will leave the input coefficients unmodified.
+Using `MOLDEN_NORM` equal `NONE` will leave the input coefficients unmodified.
+It is strongly recommended to use **spherical** [basis set](Basis "wikilink") when using the NWChem Molden output for JANPA analysis

 Example input file for a scf calculation.
 The resulting Molden file will be named `h2o.molden`